 It should also be noted that natural or organic products are not necessarily safer.
 Some are likely to be more toxic – eg. Derris, Pyrethrum, unregistered brands of Neem, Diatemaceous Earth, and others.
 In short – check it on the ACVM register, and if it’s not registered with ACVM, do not use it.

-For those who do want to strictly follow organic practices and only use organic pesticides, there are a number available but they are less effective, more treatments required and therefore more costly.
+For those who do want to strictly follow organic practices and only use organic pesticides, there are a number available but they are less effective, more treatments are required and therefore are more costly.

 Healthy soil is deep, dark and spongy, which means it contains lots of humus (broken down organic matter) and a thriving community of microorganisms that work to keep it healthy.
 In a healthy soil, water and nutrients are accessible to plant roots.
 The way to a long lasting soil heath is to feed it with lots of organic matter in the form of compost, organic fertilisers and mulch, which ends up as humus.

 Every pest has its predators.
 The predator may be an insect, fungi, bacteria or virus.
 Sometimes they need to be imported, but often they are already here.
 Usually it is a combined complex of predators that effect control, not just beneficial insects.
 Whilst there are examples of success (army worm, some scales, and diamond back moth in the North Island) in most cases the natural predators do not give adequate control.
 Research continues to try to improve the result.
 Planting a variety of herbs and flowers to attract a range of predatory insects, will not help greatly.
 Modern insecticides are much more friendly to beneficial insects than the old organo-phosphates.
 Ironically the most damaging insecticide to beneficial insects is the organic product – Pyrethrum.
 Spraying with a high grade organic mineral oil such as ‘Grosafe Enspray 99’ is a wise choice to protect predator insects.